nickjeffrey/check_dns_unix/README.md

 # check_dns_unix
 nagios check to verify DNS configuration for UNIX-like operating systems.
 The following items are checked:
    - confirm the current machine has forward and reverse name resolution (A and PTR records in DNS)
+   - confirm PTR record returned by DNS match an IP address bound to a local ethernet interface
    - confirm the local IP address is not 0.0.0.0
    - confirm that localhost resolves to 127.0.0.1
    - confirm default DNS domain suffix is defined